svlc/bractio/README.rst

 Status
 ------
-The library is still in development and its API is going to change in the future.
+The program is still in a development stage.

 Supported games
 ---------------